 - Chinese New Year Fireworks:

-Fireworks is one of the most important parts of the Chinese Spring Festival or Chinese New Year celebrations.
+Fireworks are one of the most important parts of the Chinese Spring Festival or Chinese New Year celebrations.
 All the Chinese families participate in the fireworks to celebrate the Chinese Spring Festival.
 This is one of the biggest Chinese New Year’s Eve Fireworks shows in China on the happy occasion of Chinese Lunar New Year’s Eve.

 - Chinese Lantern Festival: